tomaszkingukrol/async-data-flow/README.md

 ## More complex use cases

 We can configure more complex data flow package.
-Data flow is defined as tuple which contain pipe of function executed sequencionally (one by one).
+Data flow is defined as tuple which contain pipe of functions executed sequencionally (one by one).
 We can add nested tuple inside which function will be executed concurrently

     import asyncio
     from functools import partial